Businesses have gradually been moving away from paper-based payments like checks to electronic payments like ACH (Automated Clearing House) for years.

 Since ACH transactions are made online, you have control over when you make payments and when they are processed.
 This control and flexibility over when you make payments enables you to manage your business’s cash flow more efficiently while providing more security controls over who can process and approve transactions.

-Checks can be intercepted in the mail, forged and cashed in by a fraudster.
+Checks can be intercepted in the mail, forged and cashed in by scammers.
 ACH payments, on the other hand, are sent and stored securely online and have a reduced likelihood of administrative error since several individuals often review ACH payments before they are sent.

-Many businesses using paper-based methods at the start of the pandemic rushed to transition to an ACH system when they were already overloaded with other changes and stressors.
-If anything has been learned from this year’s events, it’s to be prepared for anything, and that includes ways to efficiently and effectively continue making payments during a crisis.
+Back in 2020, many businesses using paper-based methods at the start of the pandemic rushed to transition to an ACH system when they were already overloaded with other changes and stressors.
+Be sure your business is prepared to efficiently and effectively continue making payments during a crisis.